Teach kids to form an opinion, not to just inherit one.

 7. Let kids change their minds.
 We don’t have to hold the same opinion forever.
 Don’t back people into a corner.
 Recently, former Prime Minister Tony Abbott changed his opinion on climate change.
 Good.
 We shouldn’t mock him for that.

-Ultimate, Ms Beazley says, “We want our kids to read widely and think roundly”.
+Ultimately, Ms Beazley says, “We want our kids to read widely and think roundly”.
 I think that’s an opinion we can all get behind.

 Linda would love to meet you on her Facebook page here